 With ductless split systems, you can enjoy the comfort of central air or heating no matter what the layout or dynamics of your home.
-Installing duct work is a big job and can disrupt your life for a considerable amount of time.
-Ducts also take up a lot of space, so you’ll need to have that type of space to work with in all areas of your home that you want to be able to heat and cool.
+Installing ductwork is a big job and can disrupt your life for a considerable amount of time.
+Ducts also take up a lot of space, so you’ll need to have that type of space to work with in all of the areas of your home that you want to be able to heat and cool.

 Ductless systems, on the other hand, take up much less space and can be installed virtually anywhere.
 Both the outdoor and indoor components are compact, so you don’t need to worry about having enough space in and around your home.

 These types of ductless systems are also generally more energy efficient than the traditional duct-based systems, so you’ll save on energy costs as an added bonus.
 Ductless systems also have an individual thermostat for each room, so you’ll have greater control over which rooms are being heated and cooled at any given time.

 How many rooms can a Ductless Split System Service?

 There are quite a few different sizes and types of ductless split heating and cooling systems.
 Depending on your needs, you can select a system that’s appropriate for one room or zone in our house, or you can opt for a larger system that will heat and cool as many as 8 rooms.